Arts et Métiers Team from Cluny wins the Kart Low-Cost Challenge

 The project is based on:

-- a course designed to teach students mechanical design and the fabrication of chassis (welded structures),
+• a course designed to train students in the mechanical design and fabrication of the chassis (welded structural frame),

 The student association Arts et Métiers Team (AMRT) was founded in 2020 by Théo Laplasse, a student at Arts et Métiers, with the goal of competing in the international Formula Student competition with an electric single-seater vehicle.
 In June 2025, the association won first prize in the ENEDIS EV Challenge with their electric kart.More information